npstorey/SHSLab/job_posts/product_manager.md

 - Experience with social services, or the curiosity to learn the intricacies from a team of experts
 - Experience working in government, or the desire to work in the public sector

+#### Position details

+- Grant-funded, 18-month position with posability of extension
+- Competitive salary with benefits
+- Full time
+- Job location is 33 Beaver St. in lower Manhattan (sorry, no remote work is possible)

 To inquire about open positions with the Street Homeless Solutions Lab send an email to: streethomelesssolutionslab [at] gmail [dot] com